 Add hook to this ring before closing it.
 Then close the ring entirely.

-Tah Dah!
+Ta-Da!
 Earring!

 Set the students free to create.
 Help students who struggle.
+Smile often.

 About halfway through or if questions are asked, give a spiel about 3D printers and the robot arm.

-If only 1 Texas was given at the beginning of the painting session, give them a second one from the prepainted bag.
+If only 1 Texas was given at the beginning of the painting session, give them a second one from the pre-painted bag.

 In lab activities (4 people)